Aryan-Dongre/Beauty-Parlor-Management-Systems-/README.md

 <br>
 4.Bridal
 <br>
-Under the Categories there are many services like - Hair Cur, Makeup ,Spa, etc.
+Under the Categories there are many services like - Hair Cut, Makeup ,Spa, etc.
 <br>
 User can chosse either one or many services at a time
 <h4>Appintment Part</h4>